 With experience managing Controlled Unclassified Information (CUI) that requires safeguarding or dissemination controls, our team drafts SOPs pursuant to and consistent with applicable law, regulations, and government-wide policies but is not classified under Executive Order 13526 or the Atomic Energy Act, as amended, as well as specific DoD requirements.
 Non-public information handling may include information sharing — making information available to appropriate personnel (people, processes, or systems) so that stakeholders may leverage information held or created by another party, but is of a non-public nature.
 Our team understands DoD Instruction 8170.01 and DoDI 5200.48, and these direct our handling of non-public information consistent with the government’s needs and requirements.
 For example, in accordance with the DoD phased 11CUI Program implementation, all documents containing CUI must carry CUI markings.
 Our security SOPs will be submitted for review, and are consistent with the CUI handling guidelines issued through the Information Security and Oversight Office (ISOO) as Part 2002 of Title 32, CFR, which provides implementing requirements for E.O.
 13556.

-Team AveningTech will draft a cyber security plan that updates and clarifies the security policies, procedures, and controls required by the government to protect the client against threats and risk.
+Team AveningTech will draft a cyber security plan that (as the primary deliverable) updates and clarifies the security policies, procedures, and controls required by the government to protect the client against threats and risk.
 Our cyber security plan will also outline the specific steps to take to respond to a breach.
+The plan will address Vulnerability Management such that it evaluates network components, security procedures, and processes for potential exploitation from attack.
+Other sections will include Cyber Threat Intelligence; Analytics Monitoring; Mitigation and Response; and, a Lessons Learned and Action Plan to provide lessons learned and an action plan that will help all interested parties avoid repeated and similar attacks.
+The teammates will be required to implement this requirement within their processes in support of this task.
+Annually, we will verify with our teammates and the Contracting Officer and COR that the plan remains valid.

 Our approach to developing the plan starts with conducting a Security Risk Assessment following the RMF guidelines from NIST and DoD.
 We then will work with stakeholders to set security goals.
 The team’s cyber experts will then evaluate current and planned technology, and recommend the appropriate changes to the security framework, after a review of existing security policies.
 As discussed in the previous section, we will then create a draft Risk Management Plan.
 Once reviewed and approved, Team AveningTech will assist as needed to implement the recommended security strategy.
 With the need to respond to a changing threat landscape, we will periodically evaluate the security strategy and make on-going recommendations.
-The deliverable will be a Cyber Threat Security Plan.

 Subfactor Two - Program Management